firebase/firebase-ios-sdk/docs/ContinuousIntegration.md

 [scripts/create_spec_repo](scripts/create_spec_repo)

 The previous setup will run podspecs testing nightly.
 This enables presubmits of pod spec lint podspecs and accelerates the testing process.
-This is to run presubmit tests for Firebase iOS SDKs in the SDK repo.
+This is to run presubmit tests for Firebase Apple SDKs in the SDK repo.
 A job to run pod spec lint is added to SDK testing workflows, including ABTesting, Analytics, Auth, Core, Crashlytics, Database, DynamicLinks, Firestore, Functions, GoogleUtilities, InAppMessaging, Installations, Messaging, MLModelDownloader, Performance, RemoteConfig and Storage.